 According to Sikhism, when a girl attains maturity, it is incumbent upon her parents to look for a suitable match for her.
 It is neither desirable nor proper to marry a girl at tender age.
 The daughter of a Sikh should be given in marriage to a Sikh.
 If a man is a believer in Sikhism, is humble by nature, and earns his bread by honest means, with him matrimony may be contracted without a question and without consideration for wealth and riches.
 Sikh marriages are usually arranged.
 The people from other cultures do not always properly interpret the word ‘arranged’.
 An arranged marriage does not mean forcing man or woman into wedlock of parents' choice only.
 It is agreeing to marriage proposed by mutual discussion between the man and the woman on one side and his and her parents and relatives on the other.
 This is in fact selecting the right partner with the approval of all.
 Most importantly the man and woman themselves must get to know each other to convey their consent to their parents.

-The Sikh marriage is monogamous.
-In the case of broken marriage, divorce is not possible according to the Sikh religious tradition.
+The Sikh marriage is monogamous and can only be between a man and a woman.
+Homosexuality has no place in Sikhism.
+In the case of a broken marriage, divorce is not possible according to the Sikh religious tradition.
 The couple can, however, obtain a divorce under the Civil law of the land.
 Marriage, in Sikhism, is regarded as a sacred bond in attaining worldly and spiritual joy.
 About the ideal marriage, the Guru says: "They are not husband and wife who only have physical contact; rather they are wife and husband who have one spirit in two bodies."
 The fourth Guru, Guru Ramdas Ji, originally composed Lavan, the wedding song, to celebrate a holy union between the human soul (Atma) and God (Parmatma).
 The Guru wishes that our married life should also be molded on the ideal laid down for our union with the Parmatma.
 The bride and bridegroom then share their life, happiness and sorrow; from two individuals they become 'Ek Jot Doe Murti' meaning one spirit in two bodies.

 As soon as the bridegroom, and the two families are assembled the Milnee is performed, which involves the meeting of parents and close relatives of the bride and groom and exchange of presents.
 The marriage ceremony is conducted in a Gurdwara or at the bride's home or any other suitable place where Guru Granth Sahib is duly installed.
 A priest or any Sikh (man or woman) may conduct the ceremony, and usually a respected and learned person is chosen.
 Appropriate hymns for the occasion are sung while, family, friends, guests and groom arrives.